-The main advantage of the MetaTrader trading terminal is the ability to create automated trading systems, which can perform trading operations, without the intervention of the trader, thus eliminating the influence of psychology on the results of the trade.
+The main advantage of the MetaTrader trading terminal is the ability to create automated trading systems that can perform trading operations without the intervention of the trader, thus eliminating the influence of psychology on the results of the trade.
 To do this, we need to formulate a trading strategy and implement it in the form of a program in the MQL language.
 In addition, aside from the standard technical indicators of the market, you can create your own indicators and visualize them in the trading terminal.

-However, not all traders are programmers, so on forums we often see posts such as "Programmer needed".
+However, not all traders are programmers, so on forums we often see posts such as "Programmer Needed."
 Many programmers provide such services as writing Expert Advisors and indicators in the MQL language.
-Work consisting of writing trading Expert Advisors has a certain specificity, the algorithm must be clearly formalized (see article An Expert Advisor Made to Order.
-Manual for a Trader), otherwise the customer might receive not what expected, so there might be a misunderstandings.
+Writing trading Expert Advisors for others requires a certain specificity; the algorithm must be clearly formalized (see An Expert Advisor Made to Order.
+Manual for a Trader), otherwise the customer might not receive what he or she expected and there may be misunderstandings.

-An each side of the contract (the customer and the programmer who implements a solution) would wish to reduce these unpleasant factors.
-The programmer would like to be sure that the task will be clearly formulated, accepted, and paid for on time.
+Those on each side of the contract (the customer and the programmer who implements a solution) would wish to reduce these unpleasant factors.
+The programmer would like to be sure that the task will be clearly formulated, accepted and paid for on time.
 The customer needs the job to be done within the required time period and in the specified volume.
-As we know, the best advertisement is the recommendations— a lists of qualified programmers (in Russian) is periodically discussed at the Forum.
+As we know, the best advertisements are the recommendations— a lists of qualified programmers (in Russian) is periodically discussed at the forum.
 We tried to implement all of this in one place.

-Even if as a customer, you have already found a programmer who is willing to take on this task, we recommend you to use the new service because it provides many details, which are often overlooked in the preliminary discussions.
-And vice versa, if you're a programmer, you receive a proposal for writing an automated trading system, indicator, etc. for a specified amount of money.
-In order to maximally formalize your relationship with the customer, and to conduct the project in a single, common standard, you can offer the second side to transfer their agreement into the form of a new order into the Jobs section.
+Even if, as a customer, you have already found a programmer who is willing to take on this task, we recommend you use the new service because it provides many details that are often overlooked in the preliminary discussions.
+And, vice versa, if you are a programmer and you receive a proposal for writing an automated trading system, indicator or script for a specified amount of money.
+In order to maximally formalize your relationship with the customer and to conduct the project in a single, common standard, you can suggest to your counterpart that he or she submit the agreement as a new order into the Jobs section.

 1. Creating a New Job

-So, we need to place an order for the creation of an Expert Adviser, go to the "Jobs" section and select the "New" item:
+To place an order for the creation of an Expert Adviser, go to the Jobs section and select the New item.

-- The Name (brief information about the task which needs to be completed)
+- Name (brief information about the task which needs to be completed).

-- Categories (specify one or two categories of the task): Indicators, Experts, Libraries, Scripts, Integration, Other)
+- Categories (specify one or two categories of the task): Indicators, Experts, Libraries, Scripts, Integration or Other.

-- Description (information about the task, at this stage it is not necessary to provide a detailed requirement specification)
+- Description, basic information about the task; at this stage it is not necessary to provide a detailed requirement specification.

 As in any business, you must be a realist.
 If you specify too small of a compensation, you risk not getting any proposals for the task implementation, or getting a proposal of a low quality.
 If you still cannot decide on the complexity, and hence on the cost of the task, yet can postpone specifying it.